esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

 #### Exometer

 MongooseIM uses [a fork of Exometer library](https://github.com/esl/exometer_core) for collecting metrics.
 Exometer has many plug-in reporters that can send metrics to external services.
-We maintain [exometer_report_graphite](https://github.com/esl/exometer_report_graphite) and [exometer_report_statsd](https://github.com/esl/exometer_report_statsd) for Graphite and StatsD respectively.
-It is possible to enable them in MongooseIM in the [instrumentation section of the configuration file](../configuration/instrumentation.md#exometer-reporter-options).
+We maintain [exometer_report_graphite](https://github.com/esl/exometer_report_graphite), which can be enabled in the [instrumentation section of the configuration file](../configuration/instrumentation.md#exometer-reporter-options).

 Moreover, Exometer metrics can be accessed through the GraphQL API.